FIWARE/tutorials.NGSI-v2/docs/iot-over-mqtt.md

 attributes.

-Once the commands have been registered it will be possible to ring the **Bell**, open and close the **Smart Door** and switch the **Smart Lamp** on and off by sending requests to the Orion Context Broker, rather than sending UltraLight 2.0 requests directly the IoT devices as we did in the [previous tutorial](iot-sensors.md)
+Once the commands have been registered it will be possible to ring the **Bell**, open and close the **Smart Door** and switch the **Smart Lamp** on and off by sending requests to the Orion Context Broker, rather than sending JSON requests directly the IoT devices as we did in the [previous tutorial](iot-sensors.md)

 All the communications leaving and arriving at the North port of the IoT Agent use the standard NGSI syntax.
 The